binaris/functions-examples/slack-code-runner-bot/README.md

     ![set_permissions](https://raw.githubusercontent.com/binaris/functions-examples/feature-slack-bot/slack-code-runner-bot/assets/set_permissions.png)

-1. Install the app to your Slack workspace by using the button located at the top of the same page used to add Permission Scopes.
+1. Install the app to your Slack workspace by using the `Install App to Workspace` button located at the top of the same page you just used to add Permission Scopes.

     ![install_app](https://raw.githubusercontent.com/binaris/functions-examples/feature-slack-bot/slack-code-runner-bot/assets/install_app.png)